gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 ```julia
  NN_formulate!(jump_model, NN_model, init_U, init_L; bound_tightening="output", U_out=U_out, L_out=L_out, compress=true)
 ```
-## Compression of the NN using bounds
+## Compression of the NN using precomputed bounds

 Given lower and upper bounds (`bounds_U`, `bounds_L`) for neurons, the NN can be compressed.
-The function [`NN_compress`](@ref) will return modified compressed NN along with indexes of dropped neurons.
+The function [`NN_compress`](@ref) will return the modified compressed NN along with indexes of dropped neurons.

 ```julia
 compressed, removed = NN_compress(NN_model, init_U, init_L, bounds_U, bounds_L)
 ```

-## Calculation of the formulation output
+## Calculation of the model output

-When you have a ready formulation of the neural network, you can calculate the output of `JuMP` model with a function [`forward_pass!`](@ref)
+When you have a ready formulation of the neural network, you can calculate the output of `JuMP` model with the function [`forward_pass!`](@ref)

 ```julia
 forward_pass!(jump_model, [-1.0, 0.0])
 ```
-## Running the formulation in parallel
+## Performing the formulation in parallel

 !!! tip

-    If formulation with `standard` bound-tightening takes too slow, you can reduce computation time by running formulation in parallel.
-For this you need to innitialize 'workers' and set `parallel = true`.
-See next [jupyter notebook](https://github.com/gamma-opt/Gogeta.jl/tree/main/examples/neural_networks/example_2_neural_networks_parallel) for a more detailed explanation.
+    If formulation with `standard` bound-tightening is too slow, computational time can be reduced by running the formulation in parallel.
+For this, workers need to be initialized and `parallel`-argument set to true.
+See the [jupyter notebook](https://github.com/gamma-opt/Gogeta.jl/tree/main/examples/neural_networks/example_2_neural_networks_parallel) for a more detailed explanation.

 ```julia
 # Create the workers